 - Put your thoughts in writing “Scope of Project”:

 - Task and/or scope of the work (on-going, one-time)

 - If this is an on-going project, what reporting will you require?

 - How and when you want to maintain contact

-- Weekly face-to-face (Google Hangout or Skype)
+- Weekly face-to-face (Google Meet, Zoom or Skype)

-- On-going texting (Google Hangout or phone based)
+- On-going texting (Google Chat or phone-based)